-- 1. Increase permanent staffing across VAC, the Bureau of Pensions Advocates, and the Veterans Review and Appeal Board, - 2.
-Allocate funding for term employees to clear the existing backlog within one year, and - 3.
-Establish an inter-agency Management Committee to monitor and expedite cases that have been in the system for over one year.
+- 1. Increase permanent staffing across VAC, the Bureau of Pensions Advocates, and the Veterans Review and Appeal Board. - 2.
+Allocate funding for term employees at a level sufficient to eliminate the current backlog within one year. - 3.
+Establish an inter-agency Management Committee to monitor and expedite cases that have been in the system for over a year.